Jumat, 31 Desember 2010

 And Finally

-(R) (Vinnie Jones, Shannyn Sossamon)
+The Heavy (R) (Vinnie Jones, Shannyn Sossamon)

 A hitman, Vinnie Jones and Shannyn Sossamon – watch the trailer for more.